 Mother (Mutter) by Sebastian Sgodzai | Germany | 2019

-The Screening schedule will be announced shortly, along with Q&A sessions, panel discussions, Zoom Webinars and Instagram Live Chats completing the three day festival.
+Click on individual listings for Shorts programmes and the Feature film screenings to see details.
+Q&A sessions, panel discussions, Zoom Webinars and Instagram Live Chats complete the three day festival.

 All events will be free and accessible from everywhere, without any geographic restriction, enabling audiences from all over the world to join.